Vyral/base-template/_posts/2018-10-15-use-proven-tools-for-accountability-and-profitability.md

 {% include pullquote.html %}

-**I had to let go of a great person today who was all-in on our team and culture.** For the current role we need, though, they just weren’t a fit, which the 30-60-90 system showed me.&nbsp;
+**I had to let go of a great person today who was all-in on our team and culture.** For the current role we need, though, they just weren’t a fit, which the 30-60-90 system showed me.

 It was about what the team needs.
 I feel that it’s my duty as a team owner to protect our bottom line.
 When we have the wrong person in a role, it really hurts the whole team.
 I had to remove my ego from the process in order to be the protector of the profit. **If our team isn’t profitable, there’s really no point in doing this.**